xinpyu/remodeltracker/README.md

-# Remodeling Cost Tracker
+# TrackReno

-A comprehensive web application for tracking remodeling project costs.
-This app allows users to create and manage multiple remodeling projects and track budget vs. actual spending at both the project and task level.
+A comprehensive web application for tracking renovation budget and costs.
+TrackReno allows users to create and manage multiple remodeling projects and track budget vs. actual spending at both the project and task level.

+Visit [https://trackreno.com](https://trackreno.com) to use the application.

 ## Features